 Jesus the Ransom for Many

 In today’s Gospel reading (Mark 10:32-45), from the Fifth Sunday of Great and Holy Lent, we hear Jesus mention the word ransom.
 In the last verse (v.45) He says, 45For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
-This one of only three times the word is mentioned in the New Testament: this one and the from the same account in Mt.20:28 and the Apostle Paul 5For there is one God and one Mediator between God and men, the Man Christ Jesus, 6who gave Himself a ransom [antilytron] for all, to be testified in due time, (1Timothy 2:5-6).
+This is one of only three times the word is mentioned in the New Testament: this one, the from the same account in Mt.20:28, and the one from the Apostle Paul 5For there is one God and one Mediator between God and men, the Man Christ Jesus, 6who gave Himself a ransom [antilytron] for all, to be testified in due time, (1Timothy 2:5-6).